simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 > You have certain rights over your data: for example, you can require us to delete them or to provide you with a copy.
 We take responsibility for the processing of your data.
 We are available to answer any question and handle any request from you.
 Click **here** to read more about your rights and to find out how you can get in touch with us.

-This is where you can include information on the right of access, the right to withdraw consent, the right to erasure, the right to lodge a complaint in the Member State where the data subject lives or works, and possibly the right to object.
-If you are processing personal data without consent, be careful to specify which categories of data the user can request you to erase.
+This is where you can include information on the right of access[^6], the right to withdraw consent[^7], the right to erasure[^8], the right to lodge a complaint in the Member State where the data subject lives or works[^9], and possibly the right to object[^10].
+If you are processing personal data without consent[^11], be careful to specify which categories of data the user can request you to erase.
 And clarify that you are responsible for handling requests, not Google.

 You always need to provide contact information for your organization, and if you have a DPO and an EU representative, you must also provide a contact for them.
 Contact information is really important in practice.
 Don't just fill in an email and forget about it: **make sure requests are forwarded to someone who will actually handle them!** Companies are often fined for failing to respond to requests promptly.

 If you have a DPO, direct the user to them for any requests- handling them is part of the DPO's job.
 If you don't have a DPO, then it is good practice to make someone in your organization responsible for responding to requests.
-Provide a direct contact for them in your privacy policy so that requests don't get overlooked among the organization's mail.
+Provide a direct contact for them in your privacy policy[^12] so that requests don't get overlooked among the organization's mail.

 > Please express your cookie preference:
 >